annieflora/CMSI486/Homework2.md

 **Ch 10, #3:**
 *Why is it important to design the schemas and applications in parallel?*

 It is important to design the schemas and applications in parallel because these two activities strongly influence eachother.
 For example, by analyzing database applications, we can identify data items that will be stored in the database.
 We also usually specify the design of database applications by referring to the database schema constructs.
+It ensures that the database will work well with the application.
 _____________
 **Problem #4**